Twist and Measure: Characterizing the Effective Radius of Strings and Bundles under Twisting Contraction: Various String Materials and Braids

 \section{Various String Materials and Braids}

 Using the same data collection and analysis procedures as above, we now characterize the contraction behavior under twist for woven strings of six different braid structures and materials.
 This includes two kinds of nylon rattail cord, cording nylon, and Kevlar (all of which are single-component and achiral), as well as parachute cord (which has an inner core and outer sheath) and yarn (which has a chiral structure).
-The nominal geometrical radii $r_g$, linear mass densities $\lambda$, and spring constants $k$ are all measured and the results are collected in Table~\ref{config_info}.
+Due to the loose / fuzzy / floofy braid structure, the Euclidean geometrical radii $r_E$ are ill-defined to varying degrees.
+Also by contrast with Nylon, the cross section of individual strands deforms under twist - but is beyond our scope to measure.
+Results for our best efforts to measure $r_E$, as well as less uncertain results for the linear mass densities $\lambda$ and spring constants $k$, are collected in Table~\ref{config_info}.

 \begingroup \endgroup

 In Fig.~\ref{fgr:AllBraid} we display contraction data for the four strings that are achiral and relatively uniform, and thus expected to be more ideal.
 As before, data are collected up to twist angles where the bundle either snaps or is about to supercoil.
 The volume and extensibility corrections are included, so that the data hug the line $y=1-x$ for greater amounts of twist and enable better measurement of the effective twist radii.
 The resulting values, collected in Table~\ref{config_info}, are consistent with fits to Eq.~(\ref{eq:theory}) at smaller angles.
 But in all cases, the deviation from linearity in Fig.~\ref{fgr:AllBraid} is a slower-than-expected contraction that is more pronounced in comparison with the monofilament case as judged against same guide-to-the-eye curve shown in Fig.~\ref{fgr:Collapsed}.
 Note that this nonideality is greatest for Kevlar and smallest for the rattails, and hence may correspond with internal friction.
 Also note that in all four plots the data for different numbers of strands collapse fairly well onto a materials-dependent curve, perhaps even better than for the monofilament.
 This collapse lends further support to our analysis procedure.
 Interestingly, for the cording Nylon, the collapsed data asymptotes toward a constant corresponding to a halt of contraction at large twist angles.
 This motivated our earlier choice of a hyperbolic tanh function as a guide-to-the eye for the deviation from linearity.